Today, I went fishing with Capt. James Pic, in Panama City, Florida. Just down the road from Rosemary Beach.

 More blue fish than anything else, but we caught 7 different species (blue fish, lady fish, spanish mackral, sand shark, cat fish, razor back, and another with a forgotten name).

-Clear water and jelly fish on Rosemary beach.
+Clear water help me with my assignment and jelly fish on Rosemary beach.
 Today was mostly a family beach day, with very little fishing.
 My handy dandy olympus waterproof camera was in pocket when this guy floated by.

 Ladyfish by eustatic